splynx/docs/files/en/networking/authentication_of_customers/linux_accel_ipoe/linux_accel_ipoe.md

 lua-file=/etc/accel-ppp.lua

 vlan-mon=ens19,10-200
-# where: ens19 - interface name where accelPPP listens for DHCP discovery packets.
+# where: ens19 - interface name where Accel-PPP listens for DHCP discovery packets.
-# 10-200 - AccelPPP listens DHCP packets only with vlan tags in this range.
+# 10-200 - Accel-PPP listens DHCP packets only with VLAN tags in this range.
-# AccelPPP automatically creates vlan interface
+# Accel-PPP automatically creates VLAN interface

 interface=re:^ens19.*
-# where: ens19 - interface name where accelPPP listens for DHCP discovery packets.
+# where: ens19 - interface name where Accel-PPP listens for DHCP discovery packets.
-# we use regexp here because vlan interfaces should be also included
+# we use regexp here because VLAN interfaces should be also included

 gw-ip-address=192.0.2.1
 #this is router IP address for IPoE sessions